 Toggle menu

-Glasgow Bus Partnership
+Glasgow City Region Bus Partnership

 Email (opens new window)

-The vision of the Glasgow City Region Bus Partnership is of a Region where bus services form part of a network of connectivity, enhancing the opportunities and wellbeing of those who live or visit here - providing safe, affordable, enjoyable connections and reducing road congestion, noise and air pollution.
+The partnership's vision is of a City Region where bus services form part of a network of connectivity, enhancing the opportunities and wellbeing of those who live or visit here, as well as providing safe, affordable, enjoyable connections, with reduced road congestion, noise and air pollution.

 Aims of the Glasgow City Region Bus Partnership include: